VowpalWabbit/coba/README.md

  ## Workflow

- Coba is architected around a simple workflow: Simulations -> Benchmark -> Learners -> Results.
+ Coba is architected around a simple workflow: Environments -> Learners -> Experiment -> Results.

- Simulations contain all the necessary logic to define an environment.
-With a collection of simulations we then define a Benchmark.
-Benchmarks possess all the rules performance evaluation.
-Finally, once we have a benchmark we can then apply that benchmark to learners to see how a learner they perform on the benchmark.
+ Environments represent unique CB problems that need to be solved.
+Learners are the CB algorithms that we can use to learn policies.
+Experiments are combinations of Environments and Learners that we want to evaluate.
+And Results are the outcome of an Experiment, containing all the data from the Experiment.

- ## Simulations
+ ## Environments

- Simulations are the core unit of evaluation in Coba.
-They are nothing more than a collection of interactions with an environment and potential rewards.
+ Environments are the core unit of evaluation in Coba.
+They are nothing more than a sequence of interactions with contexts, actions and rewards.
 A number of tools have been built into Coba to make simulation creation easier.
 All these tools are defined in the `coba.environments` module.
-We describe these tools in more detail below.
+We describe a few of these tools here.

- ### Importing Simulations From Classification Data Sets
+ ### Creating Environments From Classification Data Sets

- Classification data sets are the easiest way to quickly evaluate CB algorithms with Coba.
+ Classification data sets are the easiest way to create Environments in Coba.
 Coba natively supports:

  * Binay, multiclass and multi-label problems
  * Dense and sparse representations
  * Openml, Csv, Arff, Libsvm, and the extreme classification (Manik) format
  * Local files and files over http (with local caching)

- The classification simulations built into Coba are `OpenmlSimulation`, `CsvSimulation`, `ArffSimulation`, `LibsvmSimulation`, and `ManikSimulation`.
+ The classification environments built into Coba are `OpenmlSimulation`, `CsvSimulation`, `ArffSimulation`, `LibsvmSimulation`, and `ManikSimulation`.

- ### Generating Simulations From Generative Functions
+ ### Creating Environments From Generative Functions

- Sometimes we have well defined models that an agent has to make decisions within.
-To support evaluation in these domains one can use `LambdaSimulation` to define generative functions for .
+ Sometimes we have well defined models that an agent has to make decisions within but no data.
+To support evaluation in these domains one can use `LambdaSimulation` to define generative functions for that will create an Environment.

- ### Creating Simulations From Scratch
+ ### Creating Environments From Scratch

- If more customization is needed beyond what is offered above then you can easily create your own simulation by implementing Coba's simple `Simulation` interface.
+ If more customization is needed beyond what is offered above then you can easily create your own simulation by implementing Coba's simple `SimulatedEnvironment` interface.

- ## Benchmarks

- The `Benchmark` class contains all the logic for learner performance evaluation.
-This includes both evaluation logic (e.g., which simulations and how many interactions) and execution logic (e.g., how many processors to use and where to write results).
-There is only one `Benchmark` implementation in Coba and it can be found in the `coba.benchmarks` module.

  ## Learners